Whakapapa skifield: Voluntary administration

 In 2022 following a poor snow season attributed largely to climate change, Ruapehu Alpine Lifts, the parent company of both Whakapapa and Turoa skifields, entered voluntary administration in an attempt to avoid bankruptcy.
 The company is a not-for-profit business that was established by members of ski clubs in 1953.
 In August 2022, Ruapehu Alpine Lifts laid off 130 workers and its total debt climbed to over NZ$30 million.
 The financial situation of Ruapehu Alpine Lifts deteriorated rapidly following disruptions from the COVID-19 pandemic.
 Efforts to secure additional funds from investors or the New Zealand government initially failed.

 However, in December 2022, the government provided a $6 million loan to Ruapehu Alpine Lifts, to help ensure that both Ruapehu skifields could operate in winter 2023.
 This was in addition to $15 million provided in 2018 from the Provincial Growth Fund.

+In mid-March 2024, the Government agreed to a final NZ$7 million bail out of Ruapehu Alpine Lifts to allow the 2024 ski season to proceed at Whakapapa.
+In addition, the Government agreed to provide NZ$3.05 million in equity and loan funding to enable the sale of the adjacent Tūroa skifield.

+In April 2025 a DoC concession was finalised to allow new owners Whakapapa Holdings to operate the ski field for 10 years.
+In June 2025, iwi filed legal action against the Minister of Conservation and the Department of Conservation for the 10 year concessions granted to Whakapapa Holdings and Pure Turoa.
+The iwi, Te Patutokotoko, allege that the government failed in its obligations under Ti Tiriti o Waitangi.

 Happy Valley

 Happy Valley is a large beginner's area at Whakapapa separated from the rest of the skifield in its own little valley and is considered one of the best in the country.
-The area has a cafe and ski hire facility, there is also a double chair lift, and 4 magic carpet lifts including a dedicated snow sledding area.
+The area has a café and ski hire facility, there is also a double chair lift, and four magic carpet lifts including a dedicated snow sledding area.
 Access to Happy Valley is by way of two glass-enclosed 26 person elevators which travel 22m down into the canyon.